Course Catalog

 5 units

 This practical course builds upon students' existing knowledge of Spanish grammar.
 Introducing linguistic framework, some analysis tools, and intensive practice, it aims at fostering students' reflection about Spanish grammar, consolidating their knowledge of the system of rules underlying it, and improving their grammatical accuracy.
-Prerequisite(s): SPAN 6 or SPHS 6 or equivalent proficiency.
+Prerequisite(s): SPAN 6 or SPHS 6 or placement by assessment.

 SPAN 142